 What are Java Group Programs?

-Java Group Programs are the first standardized peer support interventions designed to address the critical rates of depression and loneliness across the senior living spectrum.
+Java Group Programs are the first standardized peer support interventions designed to address the critical rates of depression and loneliness across the senior living spectrum and older adults in the community.

 The programs are research-based and successfully trialed and tested for effectiveness.
-They have been implemented in long-term care homes, memory care, assisted living and retirement homes, adult day centers, and hospitals.
+They have been implemented in long-term care homes, memory care, assisted living and retirement homes, adult day centers, hospitals and most recently in community centres.

-Java Group Programs is based in Toronto, Ontario and the programs are currently marketed throughout North America.
+Java Group Programs is based in Vancouver, British Columbia, and the programs are currently in over 1000 organizations throughout North America.

 Loneliness, social isolation and depression is an epidemic.
 This increases staff burden, sick time and turnover – all linked with substantially higher operating costs.